demetrius-melagen/melagen-firmware/README.md

 # melagen-firmware
 Embedded firmware for the NanoMind A3200 on-board computer (OBC), developed by Melagen Labs for autonomous radiation dosimetry in space environments.

-This firmware interfaces with five Varadis VT01 RADFET sensors via an I2C-controlled GPIO expander, buffers samples into non-volatile FRAM, and supports RS-422 uplink/downlink using the THVD4421 transceiver and CubeSat Space Protocol (CSP) over UART.
+This firmware interfaces with five Varadis VT01 RADFET sensors via an I2C-controlled GPIO expander, buffers samples into internal flash memory, and supports RS-422 uplink/downlink using the THVD4421 transceiver and CubeSat Space Protocol (CSP) over UART.

 ---